manujedi/BSC300-Maps/README.md

 |Burgenland             |AT| 0100| 230310| 3FV -> 4459| 26Y -> 2842| 00R -> 27| 019 -> 45|
 |Vienna                 |AT| 0900| 230310| 3G0 -> 4464| 26S -> 2836| 009 -> 09| 007 -> 07|

-no idea what the scaling is, does not correspond to any coordinate system that i know

-Solved now, convert Latitutde to MercatorY.
-See parser.ipynb
+To get the exact values, latitutde needs to be converted to [web mercartor projection](https://en.wikipedia.org/wiki/Web_Mercator_projection).
+See parser.ipynb for the exact calculation steps

 # some graphs about the data: